We just launched HRIS Sync, automate employee benefits management ⚡️

 Some employers may offer paid paternity leave in return for having the Paternity Benefit paid directly to them.
 Check your employment contract to know what applies to you.

-That’s where Yonder can help.
+That’s where Kota can help.

-Moreover, employees can choose the health packages they need — including add-ons like sports extra and travel extra.
+Moreover, employees can choose the health packages they need, including add-ons like sports extra and travel extra

 When Is Paternity Benefit Paid?

 Paternity Benefit is paid for the two weeks when you’re on paternity leave.
+However, this period can be preponed or postponed in certain situations like:

 A. Premature Births